wfpan/BiMo/README.md

 # Cite our work
 If you use our dataset or tool, please cite our work.

-Weifeng Pan, Xiaolong Cui, Hua Ming, Carl K. Chang, Zijiang Yang, Stephen W. Turner, and Bo Jiang.
+Weifeng Pan, Xiaolong Cui, Hua Ming, Zijiang Yang, Jingshu Chen, Stephen W. Turner, and Bo Jiang.
 XXXXXXXXX.
 IEEE Transactions on Software Engineering, 2025. [[PDF](#)]